London (an urban forest with over 9 million trees)

 London in the Wild is a guide to a city teeming with over 15,000 species of flora, fungi and fauna (marsh frogs, hedgehogs, short-eared owls, dragonflies, foxes, stag beetles and pigeons!)
 You’ll even learn about the day-to-day life of a London tube mouse!
 London also has over 800km of surface railway lines, which provide habitats and food for wildlife.

-Read our posts on birds and native wildlife (plus how to help your local wildlife rescue).
+Read how to how to help your wildlife rescue).
 Reducing light pollution (especially in glass buildings) can help stop birds flying into windows.

 Only cut and prune vegetation from September to February, outside of breeding periods.
 This is to help nesting birds that are protected by law (it’s a crime to harm a nest).